dandelarge/webpack-noob-book/webpack-project/README.md

 https://github.com/piuccio/cowsay

-when you go to / the cow should print in the screen saying hello world There most be an input, The input changes what the cow says
+when you go to / the cow should print in the screen saying hello world There must be an input, The input changes what the cow says

 ## Rules
 - We are building the thing from scratch